thegetty/bronze-guidelines/content/vocabulary/casting plan.md

 ---
 title: casting plan
-weight: 455
+weight: 460
 type: page
 layout: vocabulary
 toc: false
 menu: false
-definition: A methodological tool that has been developed by researchers to reverse engineer the casting sequence of a bronze sculpture and visually represent the separately cast parts.
-It is based on the evidence presented in the object and attempts to map the decisions made by a foundry regarding the number and position of separately cast pieces.
+definition: "A methodological tool that has been developed by researchers to reverse engineer the casting sequence of a bronze sculpture and visually represent the separately cast parts.
+It is based on the evidence presented in the object and attempts to map the decisions made by a foundry regarding the number and position of separately cast pieces."
 ---

 <div class="backmatter">